MihaiGhergu/NoSQL_database/README.md

 # NoSQL_database
-Program that simulates a NoSQL database.
+Java program that simulates a NoSQL database.